PedrinhowVieira/golang-backend-challenge/README.md

 ```

 #### Flatten
-Return the matrix as a 1 line string, with values separated by commas.
+Returns the matrix as a 1 line string, with values separated by commas.
 The request is accessed with:
 ```
 curl -F 'file=@/path/matrix.csv' "localhost:8080/flatten"